 Manaslu Circuit Trek is one of the most adventurous trips in Nepal.
 This is a less-crowded trek with boundless adventures.

-This trip will make you experience remote villages and the natural beauty of Nepal.
+Our 12 days Manaslu Circuit Trek will make you experience remote villages and the natural beauty of Nepal.
 You will witness rich forests, rivers, and waterfalls beside the mountain panorama.
 You will also get to visit the preserved areas of the trip that are rare including plants and locations.

 In the midwest Himalaya region, you will see the tribal village people belonging in the division of Gurung, Magar, and Bhotias.
 They have a different way of embracing their own authentic cultures.
 Their friendly behavior is bound to make you feel welcomed and homely.